 You are expected to come to class well prepared to discuss the case studies and reading materials.
-Required readings are found in the bulk packet available through Wharton Reprographics (basement of SHDH).
+Required readings are found in the bulk packet.
 Class attendance and active class participation are essential to the learning goals in this course.
 I have found that internet access distracts from the learning experience in class, and so ask that you refrain from using your laptops and smartphones when class is in session.
 To ensure that the class is highly interactive, I ask that you bring your name card to each and every class meeting.
 I will actively use the class webcafe website to post notes and manage the class.